Nikhilk91/Dashboard-and-Visualization/Lab7/README.md

 #### Purpose of Lab-3:
-Develop persuasive visualization for data breaches and its impact using stock prices as a parameter.
+Develop a persuasive visualization for data breaches and its impact using stock prices as a parameter.
 This required data wrangling to read JSON symbols from Yahoo Query Tool to extract and clean stock price data of various companies from Yahoo Finance.

 **Technology Used:** Python in Jupyter notebook to extract stock data from Yahoo Finance.
 This extraction is done from JSON file and then based on Ticker values the stock prices for 40+ companies were picked.
 In this Lab, we made use of Fuzzy Wuzzy giving more insights of how we can do string matchin using it.